Skip to content

 Zambrano carers with EU pre-settled status

 A person with EU pre-settled status has the right to live and work in the UK.
-But whether a person with EU pre-settled status has rights to access housing and benefits is determined by the same rules that applied immediately before the Brexit transition period ended.
-The overall result is that EU pre-settled status is not sufficient to get an allocation or homelessness assistance, it must be in conjunction with some other qualifying EEA right to reside.
-For these purposes EEA rights to reside continue to operate in the same way as they did immediately before the Brexit transition period ended (SI 2020/1309, schedule 4).
-A Zambrano right to reside is not a qualifying right to reside for a housing allocation, homelessness assistance or universal credit/housing benefit.
+But a person with EU pre-settled status has the same rights to access housing and benefits that applied immediately before the Brexit transition period ended, meaning that they must have a qualifying right to reside (SI 2020/1309, schedule 4).
+A Zambrano right to reside is not a qualifying right to reside for a housing allocation, homelessness assistance or universal credit, state pension credit or housing benefit.

 However, a person with a Zambrano right to reside has the ‘right to rent’ from a private landlord, although in England they will be subject to a right to rent check by their landlord.
 Any person who is homeless or threatened with homelessness within 56 days has a right to free advice and information regardless of their immigration status.